The Classical Compact Groups and Gaussian Multiplicative Chaos: Introduction

-Since then the connection between the two fields has been extended to other random matrix ensembles.
+In \cite{HughesKeatingO'Connell}, Hughes, Keating and O'Connell proved that the real and the imaginary part of the logarithm of the characteristic polynomial of a random unitary matrix convergence jointly to a pair of Gaussian fields on the unit circle.
+Using this result Webb established in \cite{Webb} a connection between random matrix theory and Gaussian multiplicative chaos (GMC), a theory developed first by Kahane in the context of turbulence in \cite{Kahane} (see \cite{RhodesVargas} for a review).
+Webb proved that powers of the exponential of the real and imaginary part of the logarithm of the characteristic polynomial of a random unitary matrix converge, when suitably normalized, to Gaussian multiplicative chaos measures on the unit circle.
+This was achieved using results on Toeplitz determinants with merging Fisher-Hartwig singularities due to Claeys and Krasovsky in \cite{ClaeysKrasovsky}.
+In \cite{Webb} Webb proved the result only in the so-called $L^2$-phase, that is those powers for which the second moment of the total mass of the limiting GMC measure exists.
+In \cite{NikulaSaksmanWebb} the result was extended to the whole $L^1$- or subcritical phase, i.e. was proven to also hold for the (larger) set of powers for which the limiting GMC measure is non-trivial.\\ Since then the connection between the two fields has been extended to other random matrix ensembles.
 In \cite{ChhaibiNajnudel}, Chhaibi and Najnudel proved convergence (in a different sense) of the characteristic polynomials of matrices drawn from the Circular Beta Ensemble to a GMC measure on the unit circle.
-In \cite{BerestyckiWebbWong}, Berestycki, Webb and Wong proved that powers of the absolute value of the logarithm of the characteristic polynomial of a matrix from the Gaussian Unitary Ensemble converge to Gaussian multiplicative chaos measure on the real line.
-The connection with GMC is closely related to recent developments concerning the extreme value statistics of the characteristic polynomials of random matrices and the associated theory of moments of moments \cite{ArguinBeliusBourgade, Arguin et al, AssiotisBaileyKeating, AssiotisKeating, BaileyKeating, ChhaibiMadauleNajnudel, FyodorovGnutzmannKeating, FyodorovHiaryKeating, FyodorovKeating, PaquetteZeitouni}.
-It also has interesting applications to spectral statistics; for example, it implies strong rigidity estimates for the eigenvalues \cite{ClaeysFahsLambertWebb}.
+In \cite{BerestyckiWebbWong} Berestycki, Webb and Wong proved that, after suitable normalization, powers of the absolute value of the characteristic polynomial of a matrix from the Gaussian Unitary Ensemble converge to Gaussian multiplicative chaos measures on the real line.
+They proved this result in the $L^2$-phase, however it is likely to also hold in the whole $L^1$-phase.
+The analogous result for powers of the exponential of the imaginary part of the logarithm of the characteristic polynomial of the Gaussian Unitary Ensemble was proven in \cite{ClaeysFahsLambertWebb}, in the whole $L^1$-phase.\\ The connection with GMC is closely related to recent developments concerning the extreme value statistics of the characteristic polynomials of random matrices and the associated theory of moments of moments \cite{ArguinBeliusBourgade, Arguin et al, AssiotisBaileyKeating, AssiotisKeating, BaileyKeating, ChhaibiMadauleNajnudel, FyodorovGnutzmannKeating, FyodorovHiaryKeating, FyodorovKeating, PaquetteZeitouni}.
+It also has interesting applications to spectral statistics; for example, it implies strong rigidity estimates for the eigenvalues \cite{ClaeysFahsLambertWebb}.\\